InoxicoDev/ELK.Spike/README.md

 Run the `setup_sources.ps1` script to make sure all the required applications are accessible to the docker images for build.
 This will download the OpenJDK from [https://github.com/ojdkbuild/ojdkbuild](https://github.com/ojdkbuild/ojdkbuild) for running Java on a windows platform as well as the ELK stack binaries.

-## Building the images

-If you want to make some config changes, view and edit the config files in the relevant app folders first.
-Run the `build_all.ps1` script.

-## Running the images
+## Building and Running the images

-Run the `run_all.ps1` script to startup everything in order using `docker-compose`.
+Invoke the `run_all.ps1` script to run `docker-compose` which will build the images (if it isn't built already) and then run them.

-## Running the test
+## Producing a test log

 Compile and run the `Logstash Logger` application found in the "tests" folder.